 See report below:

-The report including the update to the study is downloadable as below:
+The report is downloadable as below:

 This exercise in convenience provision(pdf, 853KB) mapped convenience provision in the borough in order to identify residential areas which are more than 400 metres from shopping facilities.